 - 1. How did you feel this scenario went? - 2.
 What were the main issues you had to deal with when caring for Patrick? - 3.
-Review understanding of learning objective: Obtain vital signs and interpret for a pediatric patient. - a.
+Review understanding of learning objective: Obtain vital signs and interpret for a pediatric patient - a.
 What vital signs are within normal range for a 16-year-old male? - b.
 Interpret Patrick's vital signs: Were they in range?
 What could be affecting Patrick's vital signs? - 4.
-Review understanding of learning objective: Perform a focused respiratory assessment. - a.
+Review understanding of learning objective: Perform a focused respiratory assessment - a.
 What concerns did you find during your initial assessment and evaluation? - b.
 How would your assessment of Patrick compare to what you would expect of an asthmatic patient? - c.
 Did you alter your assessment for this pediatric patient?
 Why or why not? - d.
 How did your assessment change as a result of the ETT and mechanical ventilator? - 5.
-Review understanding of learning objective: Recognize and respond to abnormal findings. - a.
+Review understanding of learning objective: Recognize and respond to abnormal findings - a.
 What abnormal findings did you find in the vital signs and/or physical assessment?
 How did you respond to these findings? - 6.
-Review understanding of learning objective: Evaluate objective and subjective data. - a.
+Review understanding of learning objective: Evaluate objective and subjective data - a.
 Describe the conclusions you made given the available subjective and objective data. - b.
 Are there any other pieces of data you wish you had? - c.
 Did you agree with the new provider orders?
 Why or why not? - 7.
-Review understanding of learning objective: Implement and follow to evidence-based standards and protocols. - a.
+Review understanding of learning objective: Implement and follow to evidence-based standards and protocols - a.
 Why is it important to follow evidence-based standards?

 - b.
 How do protocols affect a respiratory therapist? - c.
 Are there any other ICU protocols you would be expected to know and/or follow as a respiratory therapist?
-(Hint: vent bundle, sedation, etc...) - 8.
-Review understanding of learning objective: Safely manage artificial airway and mechanical ventilation. - a.
+(Hint: vent bundle, sedation, etc.) - 8.
+Review understanding of learning objective: Safely manage artificial airway and mechanical ventilation - a.
 Did you have any concerns related to the patient's airway? - b.
 What issues did you look for when assessing the patient's artificial airway? - c.
 Did you have any concerns related to the ventilator and/or ventilator settings? - d.
 What issues did you look for when completing your assessment of the mechanical ventilator (ventilator check)? - e.
 How would you address any concerns you found related to either the patient's artificial airway and/or mechanical ventilator/settings? - 9.
+Review understanding of learning objective: Assist provider in respiratory procedures - a.
+Review student's understanding of the RT's role in assisting a provider with the insertion of a chest tube. - b.
+If you could "do over" how you assisted the provider, what would you do differently and why? - 10.
 Review understanding of learning objective: Demonstrate appropriate communication - a.
 How did you modify your communication techniques for this patient? - b.
 Describe how you provide hand-off communication to the ICU RT. - c.
-How did you comfort and provide communication to Patrick's dad? - d.
-If you could "do over" your communication, how would you change your communication with Patrick or the provider? - 10.
-Review understanding of learning objective: Document accurately. - a.
-What is important to document in your assessments and interventions? - 11.
+If Patrick's parents had been with him, how would you have communicated with them in comparison to how you communicated with Patrick? - d.
+If you could "do over" your communication, how would you change your communication with Patrick or the provider? - 11.
+Review understanding of learning objective: Document accurately - a.
+What is important to document in your assessments and interventions? - 12.
 Summary/Take Away Points - a.
 "Today you cared for a mechanically ventilated pediatric patient who was experiencing a severe exacerbation of his known asthma.
 What is one thing you learned from participating in this scenario that you will take with you into your respiratory therapy practice?"
 (Each student must share something different from what the others' share.)